Cocotus/Jenkins.NET.Configuration.Notes/README.md

 # Additional tips for Jenkins setup
 ## Replace JENKINS label with your own text
-1. Install SimpleTheme Plugin in Jenkins
+1. Install *Simple Theme* Plugin in Jenkins
-2. Manage Jenkins -> Configure System -> Theme -> Add -> URL of theme CSS:
+2. *Manage Jenkins -> Configure System -> Theme -> Add -> URL of theme CSS:*
 ``` Shell
 http://JENKINSIP/userContent/theme.css
 ```
-2. Create a theme.css file with following content and place it in usercontent folder of Jenkins:
+2. Create a theme.css file with following content and place it in userContent folder of Jenkins:
 ``` CSS
 @charset “utf-8”;